pmeletis/panoptic_parts/README.md

 ## API and code reference

-We provide a public, stable API consisting, and various code utilities that are documented [here](https://panoptic-parts.readthedocs.io/en/stable/api_and_code.html).
+We provide a public, stable API, and various code utilities that are documented [here](https://panoptic-parts.readthedocs.io/en/stable/api_and_code.html).

 ## Citations

- Please cite us if you find our work useful and you use it for your research:
+ Please cite us if you find our work useful or you use it in your research:

 ```bibtex
 @inproceedings{degeus2021panopticparts,